 It is also a place to share the latest thoughts and ideas on what is needed to achieve Neurodiversity, and celebrate those who are actively embracing it.

-Do you want to know more, want to join forces, have a story to share, or want me to talk at an event?
-Great, I would love to hear from you!
-You can contact me directly.
+Do you want to know more, want to join forces, have a story to share, or want us to talk at an event?
+Great, we would love to hear from you!
+You can contact us directly.

 I am Helen Needham, and I am autistic.
 I founded Me.Decoded as I am passionate about Neurodiversity and bringing about a change in the world where Neurodiversity is embraced by all.